per2jensen/dar-backup/README.md

     sudo apt install sshfs dar dar-static par2 curl
   ````

+# Options

+  The script has a few options to modify it's behavior:

+## --dry-run

+  Run 'dar' in dry run mode, to set what would have been backed up.

+##  --backupdef

+  Run only a single backup definition, instead of all definitions kept in the backups.d directory

+  'definition' is one of the filenames in backups.d

+## --local-backup-dir

+  Make the script bypass mounting a remote server directory using sshfs.
+The backup archives are stored in the "MOUNT_POINT" config setting.
+This directory can of course be mounted by some other method :-)

+## --help

+  Terse usage information

 # How to use

   I use Ubuntu on my workstation, so this script is a 'bash' script.
-The 'dar' program is from the Ubuntu package, I also
-  have par2 installed.
+The 'dar' program is from the Ubuntu package, I also have par2 installed.

   Although I use the sshfs mount method, you don't need to.
 Use the "--local-backup-dir" option to bypass the server mount.
   Also I have set up a Discord account that receives messages, it is easy to change that in the sendDiscordMsg() function.